Updated May 22, 2023

-TypeScript and Flow Comparison Table
+TypeScript vs Flow Comparison Table

 |Not a programming language but is a flow-based typing tool.

-|Which is to be used when||If you are working on Angular 2+ this becomes a better choice as it is the prevalent language in the angular community||If you are working on React, Flow becomes a better choice as it easily seems to integrate with babel and the already present infrastructure|
+|If you are working on Angular 2+, this becomes a better choice as it is the prevalent language in the angular community.

-|Services||Along with the provision of static typing, it provides you with great language services and appropriate tooling which includes those like code refactoring, navigation, and auto-completion.||Along with the provision of static typing, flow provides to you a wide range of interprocedural analysis and develops an in-depth understanding of your code.
+|Along with static typing, Flow provides you with a wide range of interprocedural analyses and develops an in-depth understanding of your code.

 |Your primary focus lies on what to do rather than worrying about types.